pipkav/pipkav.github.io/testimonials.md

 light in her teaching style.
 So we didn't consider it to be a tough class, but I got my C1 level, in a real playful way! - **Marjan de Smit**

+> Pippa is a great teacher.
+Not only will you learn quickly and effectively, but you will have fun in her classes.
+Moreover, she is a very thoughtful person who cares about her students.
+I recommend attending her classes if you want to improve your English and pass a particular exam. -- **Victor Diaz Palacios**